 You should also check your faucets and pipes regularly for leaks as these too can attract roaches.
 If you spot one, here’s how to fix a leaky bathtub faucet for guidance.

-You might also want to check out how to get rid of fruit flies and how to get rid of fleas quickly if you find any at home.
+You might also want to check out how to get rid of ladybugs, how to get rid of fruit flies and how to get rid of fleas quickly if you find any at home.
 Knowing how to get rid of maggots is useful as well if you spot them in your garbage.